lrslab/Bacteria-Multisequencing/code/genome_assembly/README.md

 Acinetobacter_pittii	R941_ont	100	seed5	0.31	6.56
 ```

 To ensure the accuracy and reliability of our results, we implemented a stringent quality control approach that involved removing the highest and lowest values for each metric at each assembly coverage for each bacterium.
 We then calculated the average value from the remaining three values to represent the performance of each assembly method for each bacterium.
-The follwing python code can help us to achieve the target:
+The following python code can help us to achieve the target:

 ```python
 data = {}